tailcallhq/tailcallhq.github.io/docs/guides/telemetry.md

 ### Export to OTLP

-[OTLP](https://opentelemetry.io/docs/specs/otlp/) is a vendor agnostic protocol that is supported by [many of observability backends](https://opentelemetry.io/ecosystem/vendors/).
+[OTLP](https://opentelemetry.io/docs/specs/otlp/) is a vendor agnostic protocol that is supported by growing [number of observability backends](https://opentelemetry.io/ecosystem/vendors/).

 #### OpenTelemetry Collector